 We compare the performance of the EBM approach against alternative methods (Section~\ref{EBM_alternatives}) using three illustrative test examples.
 In the first contamination test case involving inversion (Section~\ref{EBM_ebm_analytical}), the EBM method outperforms subset sampling, reducing the root-mean-square-error (RMSE) and coefficient of variation (COV) by about 40 $\%$ (Table~\ref{EBM_tab:analytical}).
 In the second example involving the four-branch function (Section~\ref{EBM_ebm_branch}), subset sampling also exhibits poorer performance than the EBM approach, with the latter reducing the COV by up to 35 $\%$ compared to subset sampling.
 In the third example in Section~\ref{EBM_ebm_loadcapa}, we compare the EBM method's performance against the BUS approach with subset sampling in a simplistic engineering test case from \citet{straub2016bayesian}.
 For both numbers of considered capacity components, the EBM method is able to narrow down the 95 $\%$ confidence interval compared to the BUS approach (Table~\ref{EBM_tab:loadcapa}). \\

-Regarding different approaches for sampling $s_i \sim p_{V_{\psi}}(\cdot)$, we experiment with various bootstrap parameters $a_{BS}$ (results not shown).
+Regarding different approaches for sampling $R_i \sim p_{V_{\psi}}(\cdot)$, we experiment with various bootstrap parameters $a_{BS}$ (results not shown).
 We notice that there is an increase in the variance of the probability estimates with growing $a_{BS}$.
 However, the reduced values for small bootstrap parameters come at the expense of a higher number of forward simulations.
 Similar to the learning rate, there seems to be a trade-off between computational cost and accuracy.
 Besides testing other parameterizations for $V(r)$, distributions for $p_{\textup{ref}}(r)$ and optimization schemes for updating $V(r)$, one could also consider replacing the sampler for $p_V(\para)$.